bookingactivities/booking-activities/readme.txt

 * Delete - Deleted events 'occurrence id' since it is not a relevant identifier.
 All events can be identified by id + start date.
 * Fix - Fixed booking method checks in JS files (misuse of inArray)
 * Fix - Fixed permission error after closing a dialog in template editor
-* Fix - Apostrophe character's in activity name are no more displayed with a backslash in calendar editor
+* Fix - Apostrophe characters in activity name are no more displayed with a backslash in calendar editor
+* Fix - Copy a shortcode in calendar editor now copy only plain text, no more html
 * Delete - bookacti_display_booking_system() function replaced by bookacti_get_booking_system()
 * Actions / Filters / Hooks
   * JS hooks